ocaml/Zarith/README.md

 an asm implementation.
 It then fixes the external statements in .mlp and .mlip accordingly.
 The argument to `z_pp.pl` is the suffix `*` of the `caml_z_*.S` to use (guessed by configure).

+## BACK-END COMPATIBILITY

+Zarith supports several back-ends to implement multi-word integers: GMP, MPIR, and LibTomMath.
+GMP is the default.
+The `configure` script will try them in the following order: GMP, MPIR, LibTomMath.
+The choice of back-end can be overridden with the `-gmp`, `-mpir`, and `-tommath` configure options.

+GMP and MPIR support all functions and should give identical results.
+The hashing function is notably identical and the marshalling format is compatible for GMP and MPIR, and for 32-bit and 64-bit.

+LibTomMath support is experimental.
+Not all functions are implemented.
+Unsupported functions raise a `Failure` exception.
+The hashing function is different from the GMP/MPIR one, and the hashed value actually depends on the digit bit-size used by LibTomMath (which can be queried with `digit_bits ()`).
+Additionally, the marshaling format is incompatible with the GMP/MPIR one, although is independent from the digit bit-size.